Website relaunch without ranking loss: The complete guide

 Typical problems:

-- New templates load slower (larger images, more JavaScript)
+- New templates load more slowly (larger images, more JavaScript)

-- Internal linking changes through new menu design
+- Internal linking changes due to new menu design

 - Mobile display differs